Web Simulation

 3. Reset: Re-initialize the model and optimizer.
 Clears the log and step counter.

-7. Generate: Repeatedly invokes Gen Step to sample 20 sequences from the current model using the current temperature.
+7. Generate: Sample 20 sequences from the current model using the current temperature and show them in the samples area.

 After training (e.g. 500–1000 steps), click Generate to see short "hallucinated" names.
 The model learns character-level statistics from the small embedded name list.